oluyalireuben/Loading-Bar-Animation/README.md

 The project structure is straightforward:<br>
 `index.html`:Contains the HTML structure of the loading bar animation.
 `style.css`: Defines the styling and animation properties.

+## Contributing

+We welcome contributions!
+If you have suggestions, find issues, or want to add new features, feel free to:

+1. Open an issue to discuss proposed changes.
+2. Fork the repository.
+3. Create a pull request with your changes.